-Hildur Sinclair was the first person to greet me at Troll as I walked in but I was also greeted by smiles and a warmth of this tight-knit community.
+Hildur Sinclair was the first person to greet me at Troll and I was also greeted by smiles and a warmth of this tight-knit community.

-"What we do is create joy for people, create a space for them to come and experience joy", Hildur tells me.
-"Troll is a special place in a lot of people's hearts and its where they have a lot of fun, laugh and play.
-I think that's super important nowadays - to be able to get out and just experience nature and fall in the snow and youre not plugged into anything.
+"What we do is create joy for people, create a space for them to come and experience joy," Hildur said.
+"Troll is a special place in a lot of people's hearts and it's where they have a lot of fun, laugh and play.
+I think that's super important nowadays – to be able to get out and just experience nature and fall in the snow and youre not plugged into anything.
 That's what we do here."

 I couldn't agree more.